AshMcloud/Breathe-Project-One/README.md

 I have used photography found on: [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/)

-I optimized these photographs usings: [Tinypng](https://tinypng.com/)
+I optimized these photographs using [Tinypng](https://tinypng.com/)

 And then hosted the images through [Dropbox](https://www.dropbox.com/)

 I had a mild snag with working out how to embed images hosted through dropbox and got some answers on [Exclaimer](https://support.exclaimer.com/hc/en-gb/articles/360018586691-How-to-host-an-image-using-Dropbox)

+I have added icons to my headers to give them a little more style [Fontawesome](https://fontawesome.com/)